Background of the Russo-Georgian War: 1918-1920 conflict and the Soviet period

-In 1918, conflict began between the landless Ossetian peasants living in Shida Kartli, who were affected by Bolshevism and demanded ownership of the lands they worked, and the Menshevik government backed ethnic Georgian nobility, who were legal owners.
+In 1918, conflict began between the landless Ossetian peasants living in Shida Kartli, who were affected by Bolshevism and demanded ownership of the lands they worked on, and the Menshevik government backed ethnic Georgian nobility, who were legal owners.
 Although the Ossetians were initially discontented with the economic stance of Tbilisi authorities, the tension shortly transformed into ethnic conflict.
 The first Ossetian rebellion began in February 1918, when three Georgian princes were killed and their land was seized by the Ossetians.
 The central government of Tiflis retaliated by sending the National Guard to the area.
 However, the Georgian unit retreated after they had engaged the Ossetians.
 Ossetian insurgents then proceeded to occupy the town of Tskhinvali and began assaulting ethnic Georgian natives.
 During uprisings in 1919 and 1920, the Ossetians were covertly supported by Soviet Russia, but even so, were defeated.
 By inciting ethnic unrest in Georgia, the Bolsheviks intended to subjugate Georgia easily.
 The claim of 5,000 Ossetian deaths in the conflict of 1920 is questioned as exaggerated.